MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 > [!IMPORTANT]
 > Wildcard certificates can secure only a single level of a DNS namespace.
 For example, if your external URL is **https://spexternal.public.adventureworks.com**, the subject of your wildcard certificate must be *.public.adventureworks.com, not *.adventureworks.com.

-In scenarios where SharePoint Online is configured to request information from SharePoint Server, an SSL certificate is required to do the following:
+In scenarios where SharePoint Online is configured to request info from SharePoint Server, an SSL certificate is required to do the following:

 - Encrypt traffic over the security channel.